-- 1. Move the LOCK switch on the SD card up to the locked (read only) position (see Secure Digital (SD) cards on page 8). - 2.
-Insert the SD card into the SD card adaptor. - 3.
+- 1. Insert the SD card into the SD card adaptor. - 2.
 Insert the adaptor into a USB port on your computer.

-Your PC will detect the SD card automatically and identify it as a removable drive. - 4.
-If Windows displays AutoPlay or Scan and Fix options, close the windows without selecting any options. - If you select AutoPlay options, Windows writes a file called autorun.inf to the SD card that causes data corruption.
+Your PC will detect the SD card automatically and identify it as a removable drive.

+3. If Windows displays AutoPlay or Scan and Fix options, close the windows without selecting any options.

+If you select AutoPlay options, Windows writes a file called autorun.inf to the SD card that causes data corruption.
 However, if you have set the SD card switch to read only, the data cannot be corrupted.